siriusmike/android/README.md

-# android
+# Аpp for android
-app for android
+project